LongPen

-The LongPen is a remote signing device conceived of by writer Margaret Atwood in 2004 and debuted in 2006.
-It allows a person to write remotely in ink anywhere in the world via tablet PC and the Internet and a robotic hand.
-It also supports an audio and video conversation between the endpoints, such as a fan and author, while a book is being signed.
+The LongPen is a remote type of autopen.
+This signing device was invented by writer Margaret Atwood in 2004 and debuted in 2006.
+It allows a person to write remotely in ink anywhere connected to the Internet, via a touchscreen device operating a robotic hand.
+It can also support an audio and video conversation between the endpoints, such as a fan and author, while a book is being signed.

 The system was used by Conrad Black, who was under arrest, to "attend" a book signing event without leaving his home.